 The best part was being able to focus on spending time with my family instead of rushing around like a holiday ham with my head cut off preparing for the big day.

 I reasoned we had next year and so many years after that to do what we always did for Christmas.
 This year would be an experiment, and if it went awry, we'd never go away for the holiday again.
 But I felt like I needed to shake things up a bit.
 And so, planning continued full-force.
 We would leave for Disney the day before Christmas Eve and wake up at the resort on Dec.
-24, spending Christmas Day at the happiest place on earth.
+24, spending Christmas Day at the most magical place on earth.
 My husband and I decided to give our kids one gift each before we left for our trip.
 We'd tell them Santa knew we were going to be out of town so he made an early stop.
 Then, we'd present them with a few Disney gift cards on Christmas morning so we didn't have to travel with any presents.

 We told our kids about the trip as we were planning in order to build excitement and prepare them for things to be different this year.
 They were majorly pumped, if their jumping around and screaming wildly were any indication.
 And once it was out there, I felt a weight lifted off my shoulders.
 I could skip all that frantic shopping and those late-night wrapping sessions.
 I wouldn't even have to cook or bake up until the last minute like I usually did.
 What a relief!